JamesWu0710/MTH9815_FinalProject/README.md

 # Notes:
 - All the services above are in the form of a key-value pair: **{product id: corresponding class object}**.
+- The information of bond yields (in calculating PV01) and coupons come from https://www.cnbc.com/quotes.
+For example: https://www.cnbc.com/quotes/US3Y gives the information of the 3 year bond.
 - The timing function localtime() does not seem to work well with g++ on Windows (maybe --deprecated?).
 Using Visual Studio with pre-processor _CRT_SECURE_NO_WARNINGS can help solve this problem.
 Anyway, it's a minor case compared to the whole project :-)